About the Board

 All Board members serve three-year terms.
 State law limits members to serving two full, consecutive terms on the Board.

-The Board meets or holds disciplinary hearings monthly.
-Meetings or hearings typically last two to three days and include committee meetings and interviews, as well as disciplinary and licensing activities.
+The Board meets bimonthly and holds disciplinary hearings in non-meeting months, as needed.
+Meetings typically last 2.5 days and include committee meetings and interviews, as well as disciplinary and licensing activities.
 Though some Board business, such as meetings to discuss investigative or complaint information, is confidential under law, Board meetings are otherwise open to the public and media.
 Meeting schedules, agendas and minutes are available from the Board’s office or website.

 The Board is supported by a full-time professional staff based in Raleigh.
 The Board is a public organization that regulates medical professionals for the state.
 It operates outside of the state budget process, with 100 percent of its operating budget provided by license application and renewal fees.